Herdubreid/support/functions/data.md

 ### Celin.DATA

-Display named the data on a sheet.
+Display named data on a sheet using the Spill functionality (see below).

 #### Example

-Display of full results of `ab`.
+Display full results of `ab` data.

 ```
 =Celin.DATA("ab",-1,-1)